ektrah/nsec/docs/api/nsec.cryptography.passwordbasedkeyderivationalgorithm.md

         int count)

 !!!
 Note
-    Depending on algorithm parameters, this method may require large amounts of memory.
+    Depending on algorithm parameters, this method may need a long time and/or large amounts of memory.
 Callers should protect against a denial-of-service attack resulting from careless invocation.

 #### Parameters

 password
 : The password to derive the bytes from.

+!!!
+Note
+    If the password is a `string`, the bytes are derived from the in-memory representation of the string.
+This may lead to different results on different hardware platforms.
+For portable results, the password should be first converted to bytes using one of the character encoding classes in .NET.

 salt
 : The salt.